Time4aCookie/File-Sharing-Platform/README.md

-# File Sharing Site
+# File Sharing Platform
-I have created a simple file sharing site allowing users to upload, view, remove, open, and share any type of file.
+I have created a simple file sharing platform allowing users to upload, view, remove, open, and share any type of file.

 ## Note
 - Valid usernames are John, Sally and Jane